 Do Colleges Prefer the ACT or SAT?

-When it comes to determining if colleges prefer the ACT or the SAT exam, there is no one clear answer.
+Both the ACT and SAT are widely accepted by U.S. colleges and schools generally don’t have a preference for one over the othere.
 Many people believe that the SAT is more popular, especially with elite colleges, but that is a higher education urban legend.

-There is some thought that the region of a college may indicate the preference of an exam.
-College Raptor analyzed the numbers of students who applied to colleges with ACT or SAT scores (numbers that colleges and universities report to the government) and found that some states lean more in one direction towards ACT or SAT.
-For example, Wisconsin leans heavily towards an ACT preference, where 95.27% of applicants submitted ACT scores.
+There may, however, be some regional preferences between ACT vs SAT.
+College Raptor analyzed the numbers of students who applied to colleges with ACT or SAT scores (numbers that colleges and universities report to the government) and found that, while many states were split down the middle, a few lean more in one direction towards ACT or SAT.
+For example, Wisconsin leans heavily towards an ACT preference — there, 95.27% of applicants submitted ACT scores.

 Knowing Which Test to Take